Hadronic structure on the light-front II: QCD strings, Wilson lines and potentials: Spin interaction from a string on the light front

 \section{Spin interaction from a string on the light front}

-In the CM frame, the spin-dependent contributions emerging from the string were discussed by Buchmuller~\cite{Buchmuller:1981fr} and others~\cite{Pisarski:1987jb,Gromes:1984ma}.
-Since the spin-spin interactions are short ranged, only the spin-orbit contributions survive at large separation $b_\perp$, where the string is active.
-Since the electric flux tube is confined to the string, the spin-orbit contribution is only due to Thomas precession which is of opposite sign and half the spin-orbit contribution from the standard Coulomb field.
-More specifically \cite{Buchmuller:1981fr,Pisarski:1987jb,Gromes:1984ma}
+In the rest frame, the spin-dependent contributions emerging from the string were discussed by Buchmuller~\cite{Buchmuller:1981fr} and others~\cite{Pisarski:1987jb,Gromes:1984ma}.
+Since the spin-spin interactions are short ranged, only the {\it self} spin-orbit contributions survive at large separation $R$, where the string is active.
+Also, the electric flux tube is confined to the string, so the {\it self} spin-orbit contribution is mostly induced by Thomas precession which is of {\it opposite sign} to the spin-orbit contribution from the standard Coulomb field.